Table of Contents

 - Identification of possible strategies based on observing animals or logical thinking.

 - Identification of outcomes when different tactics are used.

 - Repetition of the game to determine the ESS.

 - Observation of animals in the field to assess if their behavioral strategies correlate with the predictions obtained from game theory application.

 Biological explanations of inclusive fitness and altruism in animals

 Inclusive fitness is a measure that assesses the number of animal’s genes present in subsequent generations, as well as the number of genes present in related individuals.

-Altruism in animals refers to self-destructive behaviour that is carried out to benefit others.
-Benefit may be measured in units of inclusive fitness, and as such, an altruistic act would be one that improves the inclusive fitness of other animals at the expense of the individual’s own inclusive fitness.
-Benefit can also be defined in terms of survival, in which case an altruistic act is one that increases the survival chances of another animal while decreasing one’s own survival chances.
+Altruism in animals refers to self-destructive behavior that is carried out to benefit others.
+The benefit may be measured in units of inclusive fitness, and as such, an altruistic act would be one that improves the inclusive fitness of other animals at the expense of the individual’s own inclusive fitness.
+The benefit can also be defined in terms of survival, in which case an altruistic act is one that increases the survival chances of another animal while decreasing one’s own survival chances.
 Therefore, parental care of an offspring would not be altruistic in regards to inclusive fitness, as this act would increase their inclusive fitness.
 However, parental care would be altruistic in terms of survival, as the parent decreases their own life expectancy while promoting the survival of the offspring.

 Dictionary meaning of discrimination is prejudiced or unjust treatment with different people depending on their age, sex or race.

 Discrimination may be based on: